Return to top

 Gerber Extensive HA

 For a reflux formula designed for babies with cow’s milk protein allergies, Gerber Extensive HA can be another great option.
 Made with extensively hydrolyzed proteins, probiotics, and no lactose, this formula is specifically designed for children with cow’s milk protein allergy and intolerance, soy protein sensitivity, and fat malabsorption.
 It is the only 100% hydrolyzed formula on the market today, making it the best formula for milk allergy and acid reflux.
-While it’s not organic, it has a relatively clean ingredient list (although it does include maltodextrin) and does not contain any added sugar or syrup solids.
+While it’s not organic, it has a relatively clean ingredient list (although it does include maltodextrin) and does not contain any added corn syrup or syrup solids.

 Can of Neocate amino acid infant formula.